RolandChristensen/developer-journal/_drafts/git.md

 Amending a commit is useful for afterthoughts.
 It makes for a more readable *commit log* to amend small changes, like adding comments, rather than creating a new commit.
 The better you get at planning your work in advance and double checking your work before committing, the less you will use this.
 `git commit --amend -m "Commit message that encompasses all changes, not just the amended changes"`
 Amending can also be used to change the *commit message* only, as long as you don't have any files ***staged***.
-`$ git commit --amend --no-edit` to amend a commit without changing the message.
+`git commit --amend --no-edit` to amend a commit without changing the message.

-Note: you can skip the `$ git add {operand}` part if you are dealing with a manageable number of changes by using the `-a` flag in the commit command.
+Note: you can skip the `git add {operand}` part if you dealing with a manageable number of changes by using the "-a" flag to add ***tracked*** files in the commit command.
-`$git commit -a -m "Story 101: made a single line change to file x to do y."`: Adds and commits all changes in one command.
+`git commit -a -m "Story 101: made a single line change to file x to do y."`: Adds and commits all changes in one command.
+The "-a" flag does not work with ***untracked*** files, but only files that have been *added* before, which is probably for the best because it makes you look at each file to make sure you shouldn't add it to the .gitignore file.

 ## Git Log
 `git log` shows you all of the ***commits*** in the ***Repository*** / ***.git directory*** for the branch you are currently on.